chriskyfung/AutoFetcher-IG-Stories-to-GDrive/README.md

 ## Like my stuff?

 Would you like to buy me a coffee?
-I would really appreciate it if you could support me for the development.
+I would really appreciate it if you could support me in the development.

 <a href="https://www.buymeacoffee.com/chrisfungky"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" target="_blank"></a>